 Food is FUEL!
-But, so is water, sleep, and time-off from training.
-Here are 5 ways you can enhance your race training with proper fueling!
+But so is water, sleep, and time off from training.
+Here are five ways you can actually enhance your race training with proper fueling!

 Let’s start with one simple fact: fueling does not have to be complicated.
 Start by considering the length of your training.
 Fueling becomes more sophisticated the more you train, the longer you run, and the harder you work.
-However, training for a 5K, where most of your effort is moderate to hard with the duration under 40 minutes or so, should be relatively simple.
+However, training for the Warrior Dash or a 5K, where most of your effort is moderate to hard with the duration under 40 minutes or so, should be relatively simple.

 The best advice we could give would be to listen to your body.
 Your body is a pretty good gauge as to whether what you’re doing is working!
 Keep track of your food, water, sleep, and workouts throughout your training.
 Do all of your experimenting before race day to see how your body responds.
 That way, you’ll have the perfect recipe for race day.

 Best Ways to Fuel Your Training

 Your body needs sleep to repair!
 Be sure to get plenty of sleep on the nights before you train.
 Sleep will not only help your muscles recover from your work, but will also help you stay healthy in the weeks leading up to the big day.
 To find the optimal amount of sleep you need, go to bed naturally and wake up naturally (without an alarm clock).
 You’ll want to aim for this amount of sleep whenever possible.
 As you head toward race day, it’s important to get the most sleep TWO nights prior, because the night before you’re typically anxious, which will affect your sleep no matter what.